 We’re working for the following goals:

-- Inclusion: Create a sophisticated platform specifically for small municipalities & first nations providing equivalent level of service as larger, wealthier municipalities.
+- Inclusion: Create a sophisticated platform specifically for small municipalities & first nations providing level of service as good or better than the larger, wealthier municipalities.

-- Frugality: Save taxpayers tens of thousands per municipality by leveraging open source alternatives & using existing tools innovatively.
+- Frugality: Save taxpayers tens of thousands per municipality by leveraging open source software & using the cloud to develop shared services.

 - Transparency: Use cutting-edge tools and BI frameworks to transparently share data with the public & enhance understanding for council.

 - Strengthen Municipal Commons: Encouraged public ownership of valuable data & information.

 Working as a CFO in Ashcroft for over 5 years I have become intimately familiar with challenges unique to small municipalities.
 Averse to spending tens of thousands on software and then on consulting with an end result that was neither simple or practical, I applied insights and innovative ideas from science and academia that could allow small municipalities to level the playing field compared to their larger counterparts.
-The end result is a SaaS model with open source at the core that simplifies operations and cuts costs and dependencies and is extremely powerful and infinitely extensible.
+The end result is a shared -service model predicated on the cloud using open source to eliminate license costs which can then be applied to the provision of services.

 JI was created to foster innovation for small municipalities.
 Small municipalities face greater financial & HR constraints and are unable to afford additional technical staff.
 They need solutions that are specifically tailored for them to be simple, effective & most importantly, frugal.